► Lamborghini Urus goes racing

 Five years after we first saw the concept, the production version of the Lamborghini Urus is here.
 The Urus is Lamborghini’s first attempt at a modern high-performance crossover, and it’s going to spearhead an entirely new generation of ultimate sports SUVs.

-The Lamborghini Urus was unveiled at an event in the Sant’Agata factory last year, and CAR was on hand to cover the new SUV with a sportcar heart.
+The Lamborghini Urus was unveiled at an event in the Sant’Agata factory in 2017, and CAR was on hand to cover the new SUV with a sportcar heart.
 Here’s everything you need to know about the 2018 Lamborghini Urus.

 We've now driven the new Lamborghini Urus.
 Read our review here